Check out our comprehensive New Years Eve London events guide.

 World class fireworks for a night to remember

-With previous New Years Eve fireworks winning awards for their excellence, the 2012 show has a tough record to beat.
-The area around The London Eye and along the South Bank will be a vibrant place to see out the capitals fantastic Olympic year, with fireworks being launched off the 135 metre high London Eye for an eye popping extravaganza.
-Last year, the display at the iconic landmark was set to music for the very first time, and even more in the way of stunning pyrotechnics are expected.
+With previous New Years Eve fireworks winning awards for their excellence, the 2013 show has a tough record to beat.
+The area around The London Eye and along the South Bank will be a vibrant place to see out the capitals fantastic year, with fireworks being launched off the 135 metre high London Eye for an eye popping extravaganza.
+This year see's the world's first multi-sensory fireworks display, giving Londoners the chance to not only see the display but also taste and smell it with the help of food food scientists Bompas and Parr.

 Travel around town for free